asmuth-archive/csgolytics/README.md

 Usage
 -----

+CSGOLytics requires a running EventQL database.
+You can start the CSGOLytics app with this command:

+    $ ./csgolytics.rb \
+          --listen_udp 0.0.0.0:3764 \
+          --listen_http 0.0.0.0:8080 \
+          --eventql_addr localhost:9175 \
+          --eventql_database csgolytics

 To use CSGOLytics, you have to enable UDP logging in your dedicated server.
 You can either execute these lines via rcon or put them into your `autoexec.cfg` file.

     > rcon logaddress_add x.x.x.x:3764